-Among non-geospatial people, CSV is very popular, but for most geospatial applications it's an unusable format.
+Among non-geospatial people, CSV is very popular, but for most geospatial applications it is not an ideal format.

-At least two reasons for not using CSV as Shapefile replacement: It's not standardized (there are many dialects out there), and support for non-point geospatial data is complicated.
+At least two reasons for not using CSV as Shapefile replacement: It isn't standardized (there are many dialects out there) and support for non-point geospatial data is complicated.

 Last modification: 2017-10-08